dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

 ## Customization
 ### Create your own pipeline

-If you wish to create your own pipelines you can leverage source and resource methods as discussed above.
+If you wish to create your own pipelines, you can leverage source and resource methods as discussed above.

 1. Configure the pipeline by specifying the pipeline name, destination, and dataset.
 To read more